Metric results on sumsets and Cartesian products of classes of Diophantine sets: Sumsets and Cartesian products of the set of Liouville numbers

-has a solution in integers $a_{0},a_{1},a_{2}$ for arbitrarily large $N$, as results on metric Diophantine approximation~\cite{bes} imply $\dim(\mathscr{K})=1$.
-While \eqref{eq:spezi} is thus an easy implication of Erd\H{o}s' result, the author has been unable to find this fact explicitly in the literature.
-In the sequel we write $A^{n}$ for the $n$-fold Cartesian product $A\times A \cdots \times A$ of a set $A$.
-We use a similar idea to generalize \eqref{eq:spezi} to $n$-fold products, and also calculate the packing dimensions.
+since the reverse bound follows from Theorem~\ref{uppack}.
+Though \eqref{eq:spezi} is an easy implication of Erd\H{o}s' result, the author did not find this fact explicitly in the literature.
+We should remark that \eqref{eq:spezi} applies, by the same argument, to any subset $L$ of $\mathscr{L}$ with the property that $L+L=\mathbb{R}$.
+As pointed out to me by Sidney A. Morris, it has recently been proved that there is an abundance of these sets, see~\cite{morris} for details.
+In the sequel, we write $A^{n}$ for the $n$-fold Cartesian product $A\times A \cdots \times A$ of a set $A$.
+We use a similar idea to generalise \eqref{eq:spezi} to the $n$-fold product $\mathscr{L}^n$.
+The packing dimension of $\mathscr{L}^n$ will also be calculated.

 \begin{theorem} For any integer $n\geq 1$, the set $\mathscr{L}^{n}$ has Hausdorff dimension $n-1$ and packing dimension $n$. \end{theorem}